Having or adopting a child

 Notification of a child’s name

 The form ‘Notification of a child’s personal details’ is sent to the child’s mother after the details have been registered.
 The child’s personal identity code is also given on the form.
-The names and the native language of the child must be submitted on the form within three months of the child’s birth to the Digital and Population Data Services Agency or to the parish if the child becomes a member of the Evangelical Lutheran Church or the Orthodox Church of Finland, or another religious community.
+The names and the native language of the child must be submitted within three months of the child’s birth to the Digital and Population Data Services Agency or to the parish if the child becomes a member of the Evangelical Lutheran Church or the Orthodox Church of Finland.

 A child born outside Finland